prabhatm8000/guessTheDrawing/readme.md

 ## Features

 -   Real-time multiplayer gameplay.
 -   Simple and intuitive user interface.
--   Players can message/chat wich each other in real-time.
+-   Players can message/chat with each other in real time.
 -   Messaging has swear-word bleeping.
 -   Players take turns drawing and guessing.
--   Admin can kick player.
+-   Admin can kick the player.

 ## Technologies Used

 ### Frontend:

 -   TypeScript
 -   React.js
 -   Socket.IO Client
 -   Tailwind

 ### Backend:

 -   TypeScript
 -   Node.js
 -   Socket.IO

 ## Deployment